-The accuracy assessment of the binary classification model is essential in the cultivated pasture mapping practice (Olofsson et al. 2014; Stehman et al. 2019).
-In this study, the RF binary classification model demonstrated a good ability to identify cultivated pastures, with an overall accuracy of $97.05\% \pm 0.4\%$ and an F1 spatial consistency score of 0.83 ± 0.14 .
-This was 385 superior to a recent study mapping the spatial extents of green fodder lands in the northeastern Tibetan Plateau using Landsat data with overall accuracies of 94.2%, 93.1%, and 96.6% in 2010, 2015, and 2019 (Yang et al., 2021).
-The cultivated pasture mapping accuracy obtained in this study (overall accuracy of $97.05\% \pm 0.4\%$) was close to that reported by Wang et al. (2022).
-Wang et al. (2022) solely mapped oat pastures at the county scale in Shandan Racecourse in the northeastern Tibetan Plateau with an overall accuracy of 98%.
-Our results were also better than another effort mapping native and non-native grasslands using MODIS NDVI time series data in Canada, which achieved an overall accuracy of 73% (McInnes et al., 2015).
+The accuracy assessment of the binary classification model is essential in the cultivated-pasture mapping practice (Olofsson et al., 2014; Stehman and Foody, 2019).
+In this study, the RF binary classification model demonstrated a good ability to identify cultivated pastures, with an overall accuracy of 97.05 % \pm 0.4 % and an F_1 spatial consistency score of 0.83 ± 0.14 .
+This was superior to a recent study mapping the spatial extents of green-fodder lands in the northeastern Tibetan Plateau using Landsat data with overall accuracies of 94.2 %, 93.1 %, and 96.6 % in 2010, 2015, and 2019 (Yang et al., 2021).
+The cultivated-pasture mapping accuracy obtained in this study (overall accuracy of $97.05\% \pm 0.4\%$) was close to that reported by Wang et al. (2022b).
+Wang et al. (2022b) solely mapped oat pastures at the county scale at Shandan Racecourse in the northeastern Tibetan Plateau, with an overall accuracy of 98 %.
+Our results were also better than another effort at mapping native and non-native grasslands using MODIS NDVI time series data in Canada, which achieved an overall accuracy of 73 % (McInnes et al., 2015).

-We found that the differences in the spatial fragmentation of cultivated pastures in Qinghai Province and the Tibet Autonomous Region could affect the accuracy of the cultivated pasture maps.
+We found that the differences in the spatial fragmentation of cultivated pastures in Qinghai Province and the Tibet Autonomous Region could affect the accuracy of the cultivatedpasture maps.
 During our field visits, we noticed that the spatial distribution of cultivated pastures in the Tibet Autonomous Region was much more fragmented and dispersed than in Qinghai Province.
-In Oinghai Province, the cultivated pastures were sometimes in the shape of long stripes and next to conventional croplands, which might cause the mixed pixel problem and lower the identification accuracy of cultivated pastures (user's accuracy of $71.0\% \pm 4.6\%$ in Qinghai vs. user's accuracy of $95.6\% \pm 3.1\%$ in Tibet), since the spectral characteristics of conventional croplands and cultivated pastures are very similar during the peak growing season (Yang et al., 2021; Wang et al., 2022).
+In Qinghai Province, the cultivated pastures were sometimes in the shape of long stripes and were next to conventional croplands, which might cause the mixed-pixel problem and lower the identification accuracy of cultivated pastures (user's accuracy of 71.0 % ± 4.6 % in Qinghai vs. user's accuracy of 95.6 % ± 3.1 % in Tibet) since the spectral characteristics of conventional croplands and cultivated pastures are very similar during the peak growing season (Yang et al., 2021; Wang et al., 2022b).